 Copper Kelly is a country singer, guitarist, sound engineer, producer and podcaster from Wexford in Ireland.

-Copper got his first taste of the Irish country scene when, in 2009, her got a few weeks work experience as a sound engineer in Roseland Studios in Moate, Athlone with Seamo Cullinane where he sat in on recording sessions for Foster and Allen and Triona Moore.
+Copper got his first taste of the Irish country scene when, in 2009, he got a few weeks work experience as a sound engineer in Roseland Studios in Moate, Athlone with Seamo Cullinane where he sat in on recording sessions for Foster and Allen and Trionagh Moore Allen.

 Copper began producing his own country music in 2017 after he had just left a job in Loftus Hall, when he happened to meet songwriter Dympna Walsh, who handed him lyrics to the song that came to be Don’t Steal This Moment.

 Copper produced the song himself in his bedroom and as soon as he handed the finished song to Dympna, she got it played on South East Radio the next day.
 This motivated Copper to write his own songs and over the course of the next year, Copper pieced together a home studio bit by bit and recorded his debut album “Worthwhile Waste of Time” which he self distributed in 2019.